tap349/tap349.github.io/_posts/2017-11-01-elixir-behaviour.md

   BM can be embedded inside CM directly or as a nested module (in the latter case the boundary between the two is more explicit).

-  this pattern is useful when there are only 2 CMs (real and mock CMs) and it's tiresome to create a separate CM for real implementation each time (or you cannot come up with a proper name for this module).
+  this pattern is useful when there are only 2 CMs (real and mock ones) and it's tiresome to create a separate CM for real implementation each time (or you cannot come up with a proper name for this module).